How to host a virtual baby shower

 Choose your location.
 Do you want to be inside or outside?

-Really think about your backdrop - you’ll probably want something pretty like your garden or a blank wall with some balloons and simple decoration.
+Really think about your backdrop - you’ll probably want something pretty like your garden or a blank wall with some balloons and simple decorations.

 Try to use natural lighting as much as possible (sun/windows) and test the camera on your device ahead of time.